 1. Brush your Teeth 2 Times Per Day and Floss Daily

 Good oral hygiene starts with brushing your teeth well at least two times each day using a fluoride toothpaste.
-Most people only brush their teeth for about 35 seconds but our Wilmington, Middletown and Hockessin, DE dentists recommend brushing for a full 2 minutes.
+Most people only brush their teeth for about 35 seconds but our Brandywine, Hockessin, Middletown, Newark, Wilmington, and Millsboro, DE dentists recommend brushing for a full 2 minutes.
 You should also floss your teeth once a day to prevent the buildup of plaque between your teeth and along the gum line.

 2. Clean Your Tongue